United Arab Emirates VAT Guide for Businesses

 United Arab Emirates's VAT for digital products

-VAT is the consumption tax throughout United Arab Emirates, levied on almost everything sold in the country.
+VAT is the consumption tax throughout the United Arab Emirates, levied on almost everything sold in the country.
 There are specific rules around digital products, which you must follow closely to stay tax compliant.

-So if you sell digital products to a customer in United Arab Emirates, you must charge the VAT rate.
+So if you sell digital products to a customer in the United Arab Emirates, you must charge the VAT rate.
 Simple, right?

 It’s simple in theory.
 But in practice, United Arab Emirates VAT has a bit more complexity.
 You don’t necessarily need to add tax to every sale.
 It can depend on the amount of sales you make in the country, whether the sale is B2B or B2C, and other things.
 We’ll go into more detail about each of these throughout the rest of the guide!

-Registering for United Arab Emirates's VAT
+Registering for the United Arab Emirates's VAT

 Is there a sales registration threshold?

 No, United Arab Emirates does not have a sales registration threshold.
 This means that even if you make just one sale in the country, you must register your business for Emirati VAT.